ftessier/needs-report/needs-report/metrology-needs/medical-applications/A.09.0-dosimetry-protons.md

 ## Objective

-**In conjunction with the medical community, develop protocols and techniques to be used to assess absorbed dose from high energy proton beams.**
+- In conjunction with the medical community, develop protocols and techniques to be used to assess absorbed dose from high energy proton beams.

 ## Actions

-- [ ] In collaboration with proton beam cancer treatment centers, NIST and the ADCL’s should harmonize protocols for proton beam dose determinations.
+- [ ] In collaboration with proton beam cancer treatment centers, NIST and the ADCLs should harmonize protocols for proton beam dose determinations.
 This will involve a selection of appropriate dosimeters for use in a clinical environment and studies amongst the existing proton beam treatment center as to the inter-center precision of such dosimeter systems.